fourdigits/django-template-lsp/README.md

 ## Data Collection Method

-The Django Template Language Server collects project data by executing a script in the following order:
+The Django Template LSP Server collects project data by executing a script in the following order:

 1. **Virtual Environment**:
     - Checks for a virtual environment in the root directory within one of these folders: `env`, `.env`, `venv`, or `.venv`.